Maruha Nichiro

 Maruha Nichiro Corporation (マルハニチロ株式会社, Maruha Nichiro Kabushiki-gaisha) is a Japanese seafood company, beginning its operation in 1880, when its founder, Ikujiro Nakabe, began a fish sale business in Osaka.
 The company is the largest of its kind in Japan, with Nippon Suisan Kaisha and Kyokuyo Co., Ltd. as its main competitors.

 Group Slogan is "Bringing Delicious Delight to the World."

 Maruha Nichiro has subsidiaries in Japan, New Zealand, Australia, the United States, across Europe, Asia and South America.

-It is listed on the Tokyo Stock Exchange and is a constituent of the Nikkei 225 stock index.
+Recently, Maruha Nichiro has announced that it will be rebranding to Umios on March 2026.